Skip to Main Content

 Key takeaways

-• A Clear Plus membership costs $189 per year, making it the most expensive of the expedited security options.
-In comparison, TSA PreCheck costs $85 for five years — and Global Entry, which includes TSA PreCheck, costs $100 for five years.
+• A Clear Plus membership costs $199 per year, making it the most expensive of the expedited security options.
+To compare, TSA PreCheck costs $85 for five years — and Global Entry, which includes TSA PreCheck, costs $120 for five years.

-Clear is one such program, and today you can find Clear lanes in several major U.S. airports and even stadiums.
-It’s an identity verification program that uses biometrics such as eye scans and fingerprints to confirm your identity and allow you to move more quickly through security lines.
+Clear is one such program, an identity verification program that uses biometrics such as eye scans and fingerprints to confirm your identity and allow you to move more quickly through security lines.
+You can find Clear lanes in many major U.S. airports and even some stadiums.

 How much does Clear cost?

-The Clear app is free to download and includes free access to Clear Sports and the Clear Health Pass as well as other basic identity verification services.
+If you aren’t interested in the expedited airport services, the Clear app is free to download and includes access to Clear Sports and other basic identity verification services.

-If you want to use Clear to expedite the airport security screening process, you’ll need to become a CLEAR® Plus member.
-This is up to $189 per year membership service — though below, we’ll cover the ways you can lower this price.
+But if you want to use Clear to expedite the airport security screening process, you’ll need to become a Clear Plus member — and there are ways you can lower the price.

-The biggest benefit of Clear is the ability to skip long airport security lines.
+The biggest benefit of Clear Plus membership is the ability to skip long airport security lines, along with:

 Want to know more?
 Here’s our guide to Clear vs. TSA PreCheck, as well as our guide to Clear vs. Global Entry.

-How to get Clear free or almost free
+How to get Clear for free or almost free

-There are a few different ways to get a free or discounted CLEAR® Plus membership.
+There are a few ways to get a free or discounted Clear Plus membership.

-First: with a credit card.
-Select American Express credit cards offer statement credits for Clear memberships, including the American Express® Green Card and The Platinum Card® from American Express.
+• Carry the right travel rewards credit cards.
+Specifically, some American Express credit cards offer statement credits for Clear memberships, including the American Express® Green Card* and The Platinum Card® from American Express.

-Frequent flyer programs can also help you score discounts.
+• Check your frequent flyer programs for discounts.
 United MileagePlus and Delta SkyMiles members receive preferred pricing on Clear memberships.

 Here’s more about each of these methods: